Diokuz/puppeteer-request-mocker/README.md

 First, `puppeteer-request-mocker` intercepts puppeteers page requests and tries to find its body in mocks folder.
 Generated filename depends on `url`, `method` and `postBody` – so, you always know, do you have a mock for that particular request or not.
 If you have it – you will get it as a response, instantly.
 If not – request will go to the real backend (see also: mockList and okList).

 Second, `puppeteer-request-mocker` intercepts all responds, and writes them to the filesystem, if they are not on it already.
-In case of `CI` (and if mock was not found), it throws an error, so you could be sure – all your requests are mocked (or build will fail otherwise).
+In case of `CI` (if mock was not found), it uses mockMiss middleware, so you could be sure – all your requests are mocked (or build will fail otherwise).

-`puppeteer-request-mocker` only listening for whitelisted domains (which are _all except localhost_ by default).

 ## Pipeline